wrKezer/security/README.md

 **the Security Audit**

 ##### [Extreme Measure](#extreme-measures) : Separating everything with already hardened laptops.
-You can DIY your own laptop like that, but needs tons of time.
+You can DIY your own laptop like that, but needs tons of time and research so if you like these stuff it is always good to know, but not recommended for non tech people.

-##### [General Usage Tips](#general-part) : General usage suggestions which can be applied to all computer and operating systems.
+##### [General Usage Tips](#general-part) : General usage suggestions which can be applied to all computers and operating systems.
 BUT I will not suggest using Windows.
 Linux > MacOS > Windows.
-If you have to use windows, consider using VM or dual boot.
+If you have to use windows, consider using VM or dual boot for your important needs.

 ##### [Settings](#setings) : Settings for freshly installed Ubuntu, Macos and firefox.